Carburetion > HS4 waxstat carburetor maintenance on Austin Mini

 The rod must be positioned below the jet lug (when the carburetor is in a vertical position).

-• One end is bowl-shaped to accommodate the ball of the rod.
+• One end is float chamber-shaped to accommodate the ball of the rod.

-• One end has a lug to lock onto the jet lug.
+• One end has a pin to lock onto the jet lug.

 Fit rod on jet